JianKEG/Roblox-Anti-Idle/README.md

 # Roblox Anti-Idle
 - Anti AFK for ROBLOX
 - Can be used as AutoClicker

+# [!IMPORTANT]
+Potential Windows Defender/AntiVirus False Positive!
+My project is safe and does not contain any malicious code.

 # How it works?
 Since ROBLOX does not register inputs if its unfocused.
 This program helps you to continue whatever you are doing while AFK Farming or grinding in the background!